michasng/micha_core/README.md

 ### Wrapper for Optional parameters

 Ever needed to differentiate the value of a nullable parameter that was purposefully passed as `null` from a value that was simply omitted?
-For example `copyWith` typically replaces any value that was passed.
-But how sould it handle nullable parameters?
+For example `copyWith` should replace exactly those parameters that were passed.
+But how can it handle nullable parameters?

 ```dart
 // status-quo, bad example